Financial-Times/o-crossword/README.md

 1. tapping again again on the preview bar whilst the box is visible should scroll the box to that position

 1. The grid should allow you to tap on a grid cell
-1. This highlights it across
+1. This highlights it across (if available)
-1. tapping again should highlight the other direction
+1. tapping on the same character again should highlight the other direction
+1. tapping on another character in the highlighted word should select that character and keep the highlight the same
 1. the grid you tapped on you can enter characters into
+1. entering a character will replace the contents of the cell
 1. the next cell will then be selected and ready for entering a character
 1. clicking on the now selected cell should switch between across/row on that cell if available.
+1. highlighted words can be navigated by pressing the arrow keys
+1. pressing return exits the character entry

+1. building from JSON
+1. building from json with answers